-6 Strong Ivy League Essay Examples
+8 Strong Ivy League Essay Examples

 The Ivy League consists of eight private institutions on the East Coast, known for having extremely competitive admissions rates.
-The following schools are in the Ivy League, and are ranked by U.S. News & World Report’s National Universities list as follows:
+The following schools are in the Ivy League: Princeton, Harvard, Yale, Columbia, UPenn, Brown, Dartmouth, and Cornell.

 These schools all have their own supplemental essays, ranging from typical topics like “Why This College?” to more unique topics that change from year to year.
 Because the Ivies are competitive, these essays are opportunities for you to showcase aspects of yourself that might not be apparent from other parts of your application.